Table Of Contents

 What It Is

-Data Analysis is the process of examining datasets to uncover useful information, draw conclusions, and support decision-making.
-It involves statistical techniques, data cleaning, and visualisation.
+Data Analysis is the process of gauging datasets to uncover useful information, draw conclusions, and support decision-making.
+It involves statistical techniques, data cleaning and visualisation.

 Why It Matters